cbeier-studio/Xolmis/docs/images.md

 # Images

 Some modules support attach images to records.
-Open the images panel clicking in the image icon :material-image: on the right toolbar, if present.
+Open the images side panel clicking in the image icon :material-image: on the right toolbar, if present.

 !!! danger